A growing number of New Orleans fugitives' friends and family arrested for aiding in jail escape

 The FBI reviewed months of calls from Boyd's “top caller” while incarcerated.
 They then found a brief call from a new phone number the night after the escape and used that to help track down Boyd.
 They discovered that Boyd’s aunt was messaging him on Instagram to help him get food as hid in the apartment where a SWAT team captured him May 20.

-One of the women accused of helping Massey suffered from years of physical abuse from him, court records show.
+One of the women accused of helping Massey and described by police as his “paramour” also suffered from years of physical abuse from him, court records show.

 The woman, who had previously filed a protective order against Massey after he attempted to strangle her, was aware of his planned escape and later misled authorities, police say.